‘I retweet your post’ - what does my action mean to you, me or others now or in the future?

 Ephemera is anything that is short-lived.
 Digital ephemera is an odd idea therefore because digital artefacts persist.
 But the idea of digital ephemera points to our experience of a digital context as represented by artefacts we may have encountered, made or changed during some online activity, e.g. a ‘like’ or a comment on a video.
 This apparent contradiction between the persistent artefact and the transient but significant experience of the artefact, is a useful way for us to unravel what digital placemaking means.

 Now let’s look at the difference between space and place: simply, space is conceptual and place is lived (Lefebvre, 1974/1991).
-A space is designed, planned for, constructed and only later is it associated with the people who, one way or another, encounter it.
-Architects are often responsible for space; others inhabit it and, by doing so, create a sense of place.
+A space is designed, planned for, constructed and only later does it reflect the people who, one way or another, encounter, inhabit, or pass through it.
+While architects are often the people for making space, it is others who move the furniture, change the pictures, chip the paintwork, make the noise and, by doing so, create a sense of place with each other.

 A place, therefore, is about what happens or has happened, not what was ordained to happen in an abstract sense.
-A place is full of life, or at least, has been full of life.
+A place is full of life or, at least, it has been full of life.

 For the moment let’s just say that if place is about life and experience, it is also about signs of life, experience, being, belonging, and becoming.
 And it is about the imagined potential for these experiences by would-be inhabitants or users.
 This echoes the “interconnected themes of place identity, attachment, and sense of community” noted by O’Rourke and Baldwin (2016, p.103).